-OFFICE OF THE GOVERNOR — News Release — Governor Ige makes leadership appointments at Agriculture and DBEDTPosted on Jan 16, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige makes leadership appointments at Agriculture and DBEDTPosted on Jan 16, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to photos and resumes here

 HONOLULU – Gov. David Ige has appointed a new chairperson of the Board of Agriculture and a new director at the Department of Business, Economic Development and Tourism.

 Department of Agriculture

 Denise Albano has been appointed chairperson of the Hawai‘i Board of Agriculture, and Phyllis Shimabukuro-Geiser has been reappointed deputy to the chairperson.